 [START FIGURE 5.7 HERE]

-Airborne fraction and anthropogenic (fossil fuel and land use change) CO2 emissions.
+Airborne fraction and anthropogenic (fossil fuel and land-use change) CO2 emissions.
 Data as in Section 5.2.1.1.
 The multivariate ENSO index (shaded) and the major volcanic eruptions are marked along the x-axis.
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).

 [END FIGURE 5.7 HERE]